dhis2-metadata/IDSR-AGG-Integrated_Disease_Surveillance_And_Response/docs/vpd_surveillance_aggregate_design.md

 ## Dashboards

-Dashboards for each of the diseases listed [above](#diseases-covered) are available.
+Dashboards for each of the diseases listed within the [diseases covered](#diseases-covered) section are available.
 Each disease specific dashboard follows the same layout:

 1. Pivot table showing suspected outbreak areas in the last 12 weeks
 2. Map showing suspected outbreak areas in the last week